What is Fentanyl? A Parents Guide to Fentanyl & Teens

 What Is Fentanyl Made From?

-Illicit fentanyl manufacturers receive these chemicals the same way you order merchandise and supplies: by mail order from China.
+Illicit fentanyl manufacturers receive these chemicals the same way you order merchandise and supplies: by mail order.

 In a shocking special report, Reuters used a smartphone and $3600 to order the exact chemicals needed to manufacture $3M worth of illegal fentanyl.
 Many of the substances arrived in packages that appeared to contain cheap household goods, such as pet food, shampoo, and hair accessories.